 However, while I free-handed my haircut with an unwarranted amount of confidence at the ripe age of twelve, if you’re going to attempt to trim your own bangs (unless, of course, you’re a professional stylist), cut your hair or chop away some extra split ends, we encourage you to use a tool and watch a tutorial if you want to avoid an irreversible mishap.

-After all, you can correct a color mistake, but there’s not much you can do about a haircut mistake, unless you’re up extensions or a full-blown buzz cut.
+After all, you can correct a color mistake, but there’s not much you can do about a haircut mistake unless you’re up extensions or a full-blown buzz cut.
 Trust me, I’ve learned this lesson the hard way, and I’ve learned it twice.
-These helpful tools won’t exactly guarantee a fool-proof result, but they’ll definitely make the DIY process much more easy.
-Again, while we’re not necessarily encouraging attempting trims and haircuts on your own, if you choose do so regardless, please invest in one of the below to help.
+These helpful tools won’t exactly guarantee a fool-proof result, but they’ll definitely make the DIY process much easier.
+Again, while we’re not necessarily encouraging attempting trims and haircuts on your own, if you choose to do so regardless, please invest in one of the below to help.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 STYLECASTER’s mantra is ‘Style To The People’— and our mission is to be an accessible, inclusive, ahead-of-the-trend destination for millennial and Gen Z women who want to live with style and substance.
 Our fashion, beauty and lifestyle coverage is equal parts informative and inspiring, and at once aspirational yet attainable.
 If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 This tiny little trimmer and comb combo helps you get an event result.
 It’s designed with two double edge razor blades, and one with thinner teeth for those with fine hair.